solo-io/gloo/docs/content/reference/helm_chart_values/enterprise_helm_chart_values.md

 chart for Enterprise Gloo Edge.
 More information on using a Helm chart to install the Gloo Edge can be found [here]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm" %}}).

+{{% notice warning %}}
+Because the Gloo Edge Enterprise Helm chart uses the open source chart as a dependency, you must add the `gloo.` prefix to all open source Gloo Edge chart values.

+This applies to all values except for `global.*`.
+For example, when you install Gloo Edge Enterprise, `gateway.certGenJob.enabled` must be changed to `gloo.gateway.certGenJob.enabled`, but `global.glooRbac.create` remains unchanged.
+{{% /notice %}}

 {{< readfile file="static/content/glooe-values.docgen" markdown="true" >}}

 ## Helm Chart KubeResourceOverrides